Code generation¶

 Reproducibility and the drift gate¶

-lairs/lexicons/MANIFEST.toml and embedded in each generated module, so the
+lairs/lexicons/MANIFEST.toml and embedded in each generated module.
+This hash

-committed models always correspond to an exact, recorded lexicon snapshot.
-The
+ties the committed models to a recorded lexicon snapshot.
+The manifest records

-lairs gen --check is the gate.
+lairs gen --check is the drift gate.
 Run it after any change that could affect

 generation (a re-vendor, or a change to lairs/_codegen/) and before committing.